jesse-gallagher/graalvm-jna-callback-diag/README.md

 The `graalvm-native-callback-basic` projects demonstrates a small callback library and has two scripts to run it.
 Both of these use the `ghcr.io/graalvm/graalvm-ce:java8-21.0.0` Docker image.

-- `run-java.sh` builds and runs the project in a Docker container using the standard Java runtime
+- `run-java.sh` builds and runs the project in a Docker container using the provided Java runtime
 - `run-native-image.sh` builds and runs using the GraalVM native image

 The expected output, as seen from `run-java.sh` is: